nodeum-io/nodeum-sdk-java/docs/GreaterThanOrEqualTo.md

 # GreaterThanOrEqualTo

+Attribute must be greater than or equal to %{count}
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **value** | **Integer** | Value received |  [optional]